mdn/content/files/en-us/learn/css/css_layout/multicol_skills/index.md

 ## Task 3

-Cause the element containing the heading and subheading to span across all columns so it looks like the image.
+In this task, we want you to cause the element containing the heading and subheading to span across all columns so it looks like the image below:

 ![Three columns of text with a heading and subheading spanning all three in the middle.](multicol-task3.png)